Thermodynamics: Extending and Reconstructing of Classical Theoretical Framework: Entropy: Exact Differential

-Thus we have proven the relation Eq.(21).
+Thus we have proven the relation Eq.(35).

-Using Eq.(33) in Eq.(20), we get
+Using Eq.(47) in Eq.(34), we get

-Compare Eq.(19) and Eq.(34) with Eq.(15), we obtain the following conclusion
+Compare Eq.(33) and Eq.(48) with Eq.(11), we obtain the following conclusion

-So $dS$ is an exact differential, $S$ is a state function.
-The conclusion perfectly obey the general principles of exact differential, and does not need to be specified to imaginary reversible cycles, heat exchange or adiabatic processes.
+Eq.(49) indicates that $dS$ is an exact differential, $S$ is a state function.
+The conclusion perfectly obey the general rules of exact differential, and does not need to depend on an imaginary reversible cycle, therefore, there has no exception to the principles of exact differential.